elisa82/haselREC/README.md

 # OpenINsel
-Open-source tool for INtegrated hazard analysis and ground motion record SELection (OpenInsel)
+Open-source tool for INtegrated hazard analysis and ground motion record SELection (OpenINsel)

 It perfoms a ground motion record selection following a target conditional spectrum, using the OpenQuake libraries and disaggregation results.